KrijnvanderBurg/krijnvanrooijen.nl/_posts/2025-04-20-local-spark-cluster-devcontainer.md

   "$FILE_TO_SUBMIT"
 ```

+This script simplifies Spark job submission by:
+1. Accepting the file path as an argument
+2. Pre-configuring essential Spark settings for the containerized environment
+3. Setting up proper network routing between the driver (DevContainer) and executors (Spark workers)

-### Environment Configuration
+### Environment Configuration: Centralized Control

-The `.env` file provides centralized configuration of Spark versions, Python versions, and resource allocation, which is automatically used by docker-compose.
+The `.env` file provides a single location to customize the entire environment:

 ```properties
 # Spark configuration